LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/messaging-workspace-introduction-for-agents.md

 In order to ensure that the most relevant conversations reach agents, automation and analysis is first done on the queue.
 By the time that agents receive a conversation, it would have gone through analysis to determine the following:

-* _Level of freshness_: For conversations that came in overnight, or several hours ago, the consumer is less likely to be connected for immediate reply.
+* **Level of freshness:** For conversations that came in overnight, or several hours ago, the consumer is less likely to be connected for immediate reply.
 On the other hand, recent conversations are more likely to be active.
 Our advanced algorithm analyzes the probability for consumer availability and sends you the freshest conversations.
-* _Actionable vs. Not-actionable:_ LivePerson scans conversations to understand which ones are actionalable, meaning pending an action on behalf of agents, versus not actionable, or awaiting a consumer reply.
+* **Actionable vs. Not-actionable:** LivePerson scans conversations to understand which ones are actionable, meaning pending an action on behalf of agents, versus not actionable, or awaiting a consumer reply.
 Agents will only receive the actionable conversations.
-* Business Priority: Each brand can utilize various parameters to determine which conversations should jump ahead in the queue.
+* **Business Priority:** Each brand can utilize various parameters to determine which conversations should jump ahead in the queue.
 For example, retention questions may be more time sensitive or pressing and therefore should be handled first.

 To learn more about queue prioritization, watch this 2 min video: